avwsolutions/opensearch-training-material/labs/07-Visualize/README.md

 To demonstrate this we are going to first play and look with the configuration of the `[Flights] Flights Status on Maps Destination Location` visualization.
 This requires the sample flights data to be imported.

 Now try to answer some questions regarding this visualization.
-- Analyze, inspect the results and start with looking into the various layers.
+- Analyze, inspect the results and start with looking into the various layers and necessary field types.
 - Try to experiment with another document layer that only shows flights from / to DE.
 - Can you add a 'Split chart' so we can see the order results per week ?